fugue/regula/docs/src/configuration.md

 ```
   -e, --environment-id string   Environment ID in Fugue
-  -x, --exclude strings         Rule IDs, names, or local paths to exclude.
+  -x, --exclude strings         Rule IDs or names to exclude.
 Can be specified multiple times.
       --force                   Overwrite configuration file without prompting for confirmation.
   -i, --include strings         Specify additional rego files or directories to include
   -t, --input-type strings      Search for or assume the input type for the given paths.
 Can be specified multiple times. (default [auto])